higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/AUDIT.md

   - "Conviction NFTs" system to reward large token holders.
   - Automatic and manual evolution mechanics for token metadata.
   - Fee vault and distribution logic, splitting fees between protocol and creators.
-  - Single-sided liquidity additions on Orca Whirlpools.
+  - Single-sided liquidity additions on Meteora Whirlpools.
 - **Findings**:
   - We did not identify any critical vulnerabilities that would allow unauthorized minting or seizing of funds.
   - A few **low-severity** findings relate to potential improvements in user validation, strict checks on distribution percentages, and immutability preferences.